hercychang/prep-step-1/part6-data_structures/arrays_access.md

 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/GD3i/23?lite=true"></iframe>

 Arrays are zero-indexed, i.e., the first element of the array is at the zeroth index.
-The second element of the array is at the first index.
+In the above example, the string `"Robb"` is the first element and therefore, the zeroth index.
+The second element of the array is at the first index. `"Sansa"`, the second element, is at the first index.

 One can also access array elements using negative indices.
-The last element of the array is at the -1 index, the penultimate is at -2, etc.
+The last element of the array is at the -1 index, the penultimate is at -2, etc. With negative indices, you essentially start at the end of the array and work your way backward.

 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/GD3i/24?lite=true"></iframe>